manid2/dsa/README.md

 * Every C++ source file must build & run as a single file target the focus is on solving the problem correctly.
-* Each C++ compiled binary must output test result as a single line in this fomrat `Executed M implementations with N tests.`.
+* Each C++ compiled binary must output test result as a single line in this format `Executed M implementations with N tests.`.
 This makes it easy to get tests summary.
 * For debugging each binary must print test name, test case number with input and output in this format and only when enabled with environment variable